tiengo/fog-softlayer/examples/getting_started.md

 # Getting Started

-This is a quick how to on how to get started using fog-softlayer, we try to cover all aspects from zero to hero using this library.
+This is a quick how-to on getting started with fog-softlayer covering all aspects from zero to hero using this library.

 ## Installation

-You can just use as a gem on your system installing it as a global gem:
+You can just use as a gem on your system install as a global gem:

 ```bash
 gem install fog-softlayer